segmentio/segment-docs/src/connections/spec/identify.md

 - After a user logs in
 - When a user updates their info (for example, they change or add a new address)

-The first three examples are pretty self-explanatory, but many might ask: why you would call identify on every page load if you're storing the `userId` in the cookie/local storage?
+The first three examples are pretty self-explanatory, but many might ask: why you would call Identify on every page load if you're storing the `userId` in the cookie/local storage?

 Calling Identify in one of Segment's [libraries](/docs/connections/sources/) is one of the first steps to getting started with Segment.
 Refer to library-specific documentation for more details.